 12 May 2020: Another superb lunch option is the schnitzel brötchen, another exemplar of deliciousness crafted on the versatile German bread roll.
 The schnitzel is thinly cut, a pounded and lightly seasoned pork tenderloin with a golden-hued breading.
 As with the bratwurst brötchen, the schnitzel extends beyond the brötchen.
 German mustard lends a little assertiveness to this sandwich.
 Both brötchen lunch offerings were accompanied by the very best German potato salad we’ve ever had.
 German potato salad is wholly unlike the mayonnaise-based potato salad popular across the fruited plain.
 It’s warm and tangy courtesy of vinegar specked with bacon.

-21 October 2020: Make sure to follow Dagmar’s Facebook page to find out when she’s offering such German delights as Sauerbraten, Roulanden and Hungarian goulash not to mention pretzels, red cabbage and mashed potatoes.
+21 October 2020: Make sure to follow Dagmar’s Facebook page to find out when the bakery is offering such German delights as Sauerbraten, Roulanden and Hungarian goulash not to mention pretzels, red cabbage and mashed potatoes.
 These exceptional entrees will take you back to the days when Dagmar had a full-service restaurant and served entrees the type and quality of which you have to go to Germany to find.
 If you’re in a hurry, there’s also no better place for lunch.
 Picture a sandwich brimming with such meats as turkey, roast beef, schnitzel and wurst.

 The turkey sandwich (pictured below) is served with German potato salad, potato chips and a coconut macaroon.
 Just look at how much turkey is packed into that soft, delicious yeasty roll.
 A slice of American cheese, lettuce and mustard round it out.
 It would help to be able to increase the width of your jaw (or “gape” as it is technically known) like a python would because this is one towering, overstuffed sandwich.
 Best of all, you’ll pay less for this sandwich than you would for a fast food burger and you’ll get a much better meal.

 17 December 2020: Perhaps no country on Mother Earth celebrates Christmas as richly as Germany does.
 Celebrations begin in mid-November when Christmas markets (such as the magical market in Kaiserslautern) begin appearing with their twinkling lights beckoning and aisles of wooden stalls hawking seasonal wares as market-goers sip mugs brimming with hot beverages.
 Culture Trip contends there are some fifteen Christmas traditions only Germans will understand.
-Among those sacrosanct traditions is stollen, a terrific Christmas bread Dagmar has brought to Rio Rancho.
+Among those sacrosanct traditions is Stollen, a terrific Christmas bread Dagmar has brought to Rio Rancho.

 2704 Southern Blvd, S.E.